 - As the pancake cooks, the edges will begin to pull away from the griddle.
 Use a large, flexible spatula to test the bottom of the pancake and check to see if it's golden.
 If you typically watch for bubbles setting to know when to flip your pancakes, that technique won't work here, because there are bubbles in the batter.When the bottom of the pancake is golden, flip it.
 Cook until both sides are golden.Repeat with remaining batter and blueberries.

 - Keep pancakes warm in a 190°F oven while you finish cooking the batter, or until ready to serve.
 Serve warm with extra berries, butter, and maple syrup or honey.Leftover pancakes: To freeze, wrap the pancakes in wax paper and store in an air-tight container for up to 2 months.
-Reheat in a 350°F oven for 8-10 minutes, or in the microwave for 1-2 minutes.Pancakes can be stored for up to a day in the fridge, but the moisture in the blueberries tends to make them become soggy more quickly than pancakes without berries.
+Reheat in a 350°F oven for 8-10 minutes, on a griddle until warm, or in the microwave for 1-2 minutes.Pancakes can be stored for up to a day in the fridge, but the moisture in the blueberries tends to make them become soggy more quickly than pancakes without berries.

 - This recipe is not completely gluten-free unless you use both a gluten-free sourdough starter and gluten-free flour.